alokode/alokode/README.md

 ### Hi there 👋

+ My name is Alok, a self-motivated tech enthusiast and an iOS Swift developer.

+ - 🌱 I’m currently learning Flutter,Python,Django

+You can connect me @ my [Linkedin Profile](https://www.linkedin.com/in/alok-sagar-p-8394b4b4/)

 <!--
 **alokode/alokode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.